skalarproduktraum/phd-thesis/chapters/overview.md

 Specifically, we will detail the following contributions:

 * _scenery_, a framework for creating visualisation and interaction interfaces with both volumetric and geometric data, supporting virtual and augmented reality, and clustered rendering.
+* _track2track_, an algorithm for utilising the user's gaze to solve tracking problems involving moving particles and objects or tracing of neurons, implemented on top of _scenery_.
+* _Towards interactive laser ablation_, where laser-based complex microsurgical procedures on microscopic specimens are enhanced and simplified by the use of virtual reality and natural user interfaces.
+A simulation of this workflow is also implemented on top of _scenery_ and a user study performed to show benefits and challenges, as well as identify issues.
-* rendering the _Adaptive Particle Representation_[@Cheeseman:2018b12], which can be displayed as point-based graphics, as maximum intensity projection (MIP), or full volume rendering.
-The APR is a new computational particle-based representation of image and volume data that can significantly reduce both storage and processing cost.
+* _Rendering the Adaptive Particle Representation_, where we introduce ideas how to render the highly-efficient, particle-based Adaptive Particle Representation (APR) [@Cheeseman:2018b12] of volumetric data.
+The APR  can be displayed as point-based graphics, as maximum intensity projection (MIP), or full volume rendering.
 All rendering algorithms are implemented on top of _scenery_.
-* _track2track_, an algorithm for utilising the user's gaze to solve tracking problems involving moving particles and objects or tracing of neurons, implemented on top of _scenery_.
-* _interactive laser ablation_, where laser-based complex microsurgical procedures on microscopic specimens are enhanced and simplified by the use of virtual reality and natural user interfaces.
-A simulation of this workflow is also implemented on top of _scenery_.
-* _SciView_, a plugin for the Fiji/ImageJ ecosystem, make scenery's flexible visualisation solutions available to the end user.
+* _SciView_, a plugin for the ImageJ2/Fiji ecosystem, make scenery's flexible visualisation solutions available to the end user.

 \section*{Publications}